hiweller/recolorize/README.md

 # recolorize v 0.0

-"As we computer programmers put it, if it doesn't have to work, I can make it run as fast as you want."
+> "As we computer programmers put it, if it doesn't have to work, I can make it run as fast as you want."
-> *Maciej Cegłowski*
+> —*Maciej Cegłowski*

 THIS PACKAGE IS STILL A BABY.
 THIS IS A HALF-THING.